 What is Iceland's Golden Circle sightseeing route, and why is it so popular?
 Where should you stop when driving the Golden Circle?
+Has COVID-19 closed the sights?
 Read on and learn about Iceland's most popular sightseeing route and the top detours along the way.

 If you hear anyone talk about Iceland excursions, they will be more than likely to bring up the Golden Circle.
 It’s featured near the top of almost every list of things to do in the country, and nearly every tour provider will list it as a sightseeing tour on their website.